 project started back in 2010.
 When we started this journey, I could not

-have imagine that the words of Wole Soyinka about zealotry,
+have imagine that the words of Wole Soyinka about zealotry, intolerance,

-simply universals or generalizations, but about the here and now.
+generalizations, but about the here

 I am eternally grateful to Donald Nally, the stellar singers of The